Insight - Cuba Inc. open to foreign capitalists, but within limits

 "You have to have the capacity to adapt," said Hueb.
 "Here in Cuba, we consider ourselves a Cuban company."

-Other successful ventures, some with U.S. stockholders, include Sherritt and French builder Bouygues.
-Swiss conglomerate Nestle has a bottled water and soft drinks business.
-Spanish hoteliers Melia Hotels International, Iberostar and NH have established footholds in tourism and global beer giant Anheuser-Busch InBev brews Cuban suds.
+Other successful ventures, some with U.S. stockholders, include Sherritt and French builder Bouygues (BOUY.PA).
+Swiss conglomerate Nestle NESN.VX has a bottled water and soft drinks business.
+Spanish hoteliers Melia Hotels International (MEL.MC), Iberostar and NH (NHH.MC) have established footholds in tourism and global beer giant Anheuser-Busch InBev (ABI.BR) brews Cuban suds.

 SOVIET COLLAPSE